rune-l/Improved-Mortality-Forecasts-Using-Artificial-Intelligence/README.md

 # Improved Mortality Forecasts Using Artificial Intelligence

 Master thesis comparing stochastic factor mortality forecasting models with multi population factor models, machine learning models and deep learning models.
+This thesis finds that mortality forecasts can be improved by using information on multiple populations.
+Furthermore, using embeddings and representational learning using deep neural networks then mortality forecasting performance can be further improved.

+This thesis tests performance for 3174 different time-series and find that the best deep learning model can be found in the superior set of models 81.06% of the time, while the LC model is only found in the superior set of models 54.20% of the time.
+The model confidence set approach is used to find the superior set of models for each time-series.